RahinAshraf/Unsupervised-Heterogenous-Pruning/README.md

 Orginality Avowal: I verify that I am the sole author of the programs contained in this repository, except where explicitly stated to the contrary - Rahin Ashraf.
 Date: 14/07/2024.

-To run the code in this repository, the following command can be run to install all necessary packages: `pip install networkx numpy pandas node2vec scikit-learn matplotlib scipy`
+To run the code in this repository, the following command can be executed to install all necessary packages:
+`pip install networkx numpy pandas node2vec scikit-learn matplotlib scipy`

 Source code structure:
 - results: directory containing csv results for the UHP model under different tested scenarios and the respective generated plots.